 Create Boulder is a 501c3 non-profit powered by a community of leaders and arts advocates who believe that creativity is the essence of a vibrant and just community.
 We are committed to leveraging our resources to sustain a thriving and resilient arts and culture ecosystem in the City of Boulder.

-Our Team/Our Board
+Meet Our Board

 • Jan Burton is passionate about art and music, serving on numerous music boards in the past, including eTown and the Colorado Music Festival and currently serves on the University of Colorado College of Music Advisory Board.
 She regularly hosts concerts in her Boulder, Colorado home and is dedicated to creating a sustainable future for art and cultural organizations and musicians.